ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-on-arm-part2.md

 sys     0m0.000s
 ```

-This is interesting, enabling vectorization doesn't improve performance, which can be due to multiple reasons.
+This is interesting; enabling vectorization doesn't improve performance, which can be due to multiple reasons.

 [Optimize SIMD code with vectorization-friendly data layout](/learning-paths/cross-platform/vectorization-friendly-data-layout/a-more-complex-problem-revisited/) explains that performance on operations involving data like 3D coordinates might benefit from changing the way data is structured.